eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-4.md

 ---

-Now that we have accepted the clients, time to handle them when they have messages to be read.
+Now that we have accepted the clients, we need to handle.
 We will create the `handle_client()` function to receive the messages from the client, and send it to the upstream server.

 ### `handle_client()`

-This implementation is similar to how we handled clients in the previous stages with few changes.
+This implementation is similar to how we handled clients in the previous stages with a few changes.

 ```c
 void handle_client(int conn_sock_fd) {